Jpfonseca/Blockchain_auction_management/README.md

 # Deploying the project

 The project must be executed using Python 3.

+If you're running Ubuntu, you will need to install Swig:

+`sudo apt-get install swig`

 It is advised to run the project inside a python virtual environment, which can be installed and activated as follows.
 The commands should be executed inside the root folder of the project:

 `python3 -m pip install --user virtualenv`